batsonjay/uploadDistributor/docs/Implementation-plan.md

 - SoundCloud two-step upload process is working correctly
 - Password obfuscation is implemented to avoid plaintext passwords
 - Role-based access control is implemented with middleware for route protection
+- Directory verification for DJs is implemented to ensure valid upload paths
 - The project has a solid foundation for further development

 ### Next Steps